 The publication of this Manual is subject to the approval of the Board and submission to the Securities and Exchange Commission (SEC).
-The Board of Directors and Management, employees and shareholders of the Bank believe that corporate governance is a necessary component of what constitute sound strategic business management and will therefore undertake every effort necessary to create awareness and culture of good corporate governance values, principles and practices within the organization.
+The Board of Directors and Senior Management and stakeholders of the Bank understand that corporate governance is a necessary component of what constitute sound strategic business management and will therefore undertake every effort necessary to create awareness and culture of good corporate governance values, principles and practices within the organization.